-During this phase, use of eye drops is essential to regulate healing, and success generally depends on their regular use as prescribed.
+During this phase, the use of eye drops is essential to regulate healing, and success generally depends on their regular use as prescribed.
 It is important to understand that healing can be a lengthy process.
 Many people wonder about the risk of a cornea transplant failure.
 The good news is that corneal transplants are generally successful, and more so than any other organ transplant.
-Individual prognosis however depends on the reason for the transplant, and the individual patient’s condition.
+Individual prognosis, however, depends on the reason for the transplant, and the individual patient’s condition.

 DSEK – A new kind corneal transplant

 A new kind of corneal transplant, known as Descemet’s Stripping Endothelial Keratoplasty (DSEK), has been introduced for treatment of corneal disease that is confined to the inner layers of the cornea, including Fuchs’ Dystrophy and some cases of cataract surgery complications.
 This technique employs only a very thin portion of the donor’s cornea for transplant.
 When appropriate, this procedure has substantial advantages over a full cornea transplant.